 The Real Change, Real Talk discussion series continued through each City Council District with two special meeting: one at Eastern Market and one at the new Co.Act Detroit space in the New Center neighborhood.

-A “Building the Engine Steering Committee” has stepped forward in 2019 – 15 stakeholder organizations representing our broad diversity of stakeholders.
-Known as the BSC, this group is:
+A “Building the Engine Steering Committee” stepped forward in 2019, comprised of 15 stakeholder organizations representing our broad diversity of stakeholders.
+Known as the BSC, this group has been:

 - overseeing the last phase of the BECDD system-building process

-- working with experts to design and launch the overall “system coordination” structure and process using a multi-stakeholder collaborative framework strategy
+- working with experts to design and launch the overall “system governance” structure and process using a multi-stakeholder collaborative framework strategy

 - shepherding and overseeing the design and testing of 5 “system projects” that were developed out of the 2018 Task Forces

-Several of our engaged stakeholder organizations are stepping forward as “Implementation Teams” to test and build-out the project concepts that were created in 2018:
+Several of our engaged stakeholder organizations are stepped forward in 2019 as “Implementation Teams” to test and build-out the project concepts that were created in 2018:

 - Community Development Leadership Pipeline: 4 Lead CDOs (CRCAA, COC, ECN, UNI)